StefanHustrulid/BirdBrain/README.md

 (If I can get this to work then other functions with more than 1 learnable parameter will also work)

 Add Recurrent Layers to add RNN functionality
 (Used in transient data predictions.
-Ex: alexa)
+Ex: Alexa/Siri/Google predicting the words you are saying as they are being spoken)

 Add Evolution Training Method